Arthur Gorrie Correctional Centre

 The proposal is addressing the capacity limitations at AGCC.
 The facility is already over capacity by 35 per cent, resulting in 600 remandees sharing single occupant cells.

 AGCC is Queensland's largest correctional facility.
-It is privately managed and operated by GEO Group Australia, under contract with the Queensland Correctional Services (QCS).
+It is privately managed and operated by GEO Group Australia, under contract with the Queensland Correctional Services.
+Queensland Correctional Services is retendering the operations and management of the centre, with the request for expressions of interests closing in January 2018.